Sweeping mouse droppings: a risk you do not see

 The broom: your silent (and unhygienic) enemy 🧹

-So it turns out that the broom, that tool you thought was your ally against dirt, is actually a machine for launching micro-dead into the air.
-Each sweep is like a bacteria rocket launcher.
+So it turns out the broom, that tool you thought was your ally against dirt, is actually a machine for launching micro-dead into the air.
+Each sweep is like a rocket launcher of bacteria.
 If you also have an old broom, loose bristles are like guided missiles.
-Next time you see a mouse poop, remember: don't sweep it, don't vacuum it, don't pay it homage.
+Next time you see a mouse dropping, remember: don't sweep it, don't vacuum it, don't pay it tribute.
 Better grab a mop and a bucket.
 Your respiratory system will thank you.